marlia92/PFA-component-starter/src/component-library/content/pages/getting-started.md

 Now that you understand the basics, here's how to continue:

-- **Explore the component library** — Browse all available components in the sidebar to see what's possible
+* **Explore the component library**: Browse all available components in the sidebar to see what's possible.
-- **Read component documentation** — Each component has detailed prop information and examples
+* **Read component documentation**: Each component has detailed prop information and examples.
-- **Experiment with combinations** — Try combining different building blocks to create unique layouts
+* **Experiment with combinations**: Try combining different building blocks to create unique layouts.
-- **Review CloudCannon configuration** — Check `cloudcannon.config.yml` and component `.cloudcannon.*.yml` files to understand how editor customization works
+* **Review CloudCannon configuration**: Check `cloudcannon.config.yml` and component `.cloudcannon.*.yml` files to understand how editor customization works.
-- **Build your own Page Section** — Use Feature Split as a template to create custom sections for your specific needs
+* **Build your own Page Section**: Use Feature Split as a template to create custom sections for your specific needs.